Marie-Jean-Léon, Marquis d'Hervey de Saint Denys: Contributions to China studies

+He also translated Chinese texts such as some Chinese stories, which were not strictly of classical interest but valuable for the light they throw on Chinese culture and customs.

+From 1864 to 1872, Hervey de Saint-Denys was president of the Société d'ethnographie.

+Hervey de Saint Denys was also a noted collector of Chinese porcelain, and other Chinese art objects such as jade and lacquer works.
+At the 1867 Paris Exhibition, he was commissioner for the Chinese exhibits, and on 30 June 1867 he was made a Chevalier of the Legion of Honour.

+From 1868 to 1870 he was professor of Chinese language at the Institut national des langues et civilisations orientales (INALCO), then still known as Ecole des langues orientales vivantes.

+Following the death of Stanislas Julien (1797–1873), in 1874 Hervey de Saint Denys succeeded him as the chairman of Chinese at the Collège de France, and served until his death in 1892.

+In 1878 he was elected a member of the Académie des Inscriptions et Belles-Lettres, and remained a member until his death in 1892.
+In 1888, he was president of the Académie.

-He was a man of letters too.
-E.g. he translated some Spanish-language works, and wrote a history of the Spanish drama.
+Hervey de Saint Denys translated some Spanish-language works as well, and wrote a history of the Spanish drama.

-D'Hervey also created a literary translation theory, paraphrased by Joshua A. Fogel, the author of a book review on De l'un au multiple: Traductions du chinois vers les langues européenes, as "empowering the translator to use his own creative talents to embellish wherever necessary—not a completely free hand, but some leeway to avoid the pitfall of becoming too leaden."
+Hervey de Saint Denys also created a literary translation theory, which was paraphrased by Joshua A. Fogel, the author of a book review on De l'un au multiple: Traductions du chinois vers les langues européenes, as "empowering the translator to use his own creative talents to embellish wherever necessary—not a completely free hand, but some leeway to avoid the pitfall of becoming too leaden."

-By adoption by his uncle Amédée Louis Vincent Juchereau (1782-1858) he became Marquis de Saint-Denys.

-At the Paris Exhibition of 1867, Hervey de Saint Denys acted as commissioner for the Chinese exhibits. and is decorated by the Legion of Honour.On June the 11th 1868 the Marquis married the 19-year-old Austrian orphan Louise de Ward.

-In 1874 he succeeded Stanislas Julien in the chair of Chinese at the Collège de France, while in 1878 he was elected a member of the Académie des Inscriptions et de Belles-Lettres.
-D'Hervey died in his hotel at Paris on 2 November 1892.

-Contributions to Oneirology
+Contributions to dream studies

-More recently Hervey de Saint Denys has begun to be known for his introspective studies on dreams.
-D'Hervey was also one of the earliest oneirologists (specialists in the study of dreams), and is nowadays regarded as "The Father" of modern lucid dreaming.
-In 1867 there appeared as an anonymous publication a book entitled Les rêves et les moyens de les diriger; observations pratiques (Translation: Dreams and the Ways to Direct Them: Practical Observations).
-In a footnote on page 1 from the 1878-edition of Alfred Maury's work Le sommeil et les rêves D'Hervey de Saint-Denys was identified as the writer of it.
-Writers like e.g. Havelock Ellis (1911), Johann Stärcke (1912), A. Breton (1955) a.o. refer to the fact that the original anonymous publication was hard to lay hands on as copies were scarce, because shortly after the publication publisher Amyot went broke.
-Sigmund Freud (Die Traumdeutung.Wien; Deuticke.1900) e.g. states: "Maury, le sommeil et les rêves, Paris,1878, p.19, polemisiert lebhaft gegen d'Hervey, dessen Schrift ich mir trotz aller Bemühung nicht verschaffen konnte"(Transl.:Maury, Sleep and Dreams, Paris,1878, p.
-19, argues strenuously against d'Hervey, whose book I could not lay hands on in spite of all my efforts).
+By the late 1980s Hervey de Saint Denys was rediscovered internationally for his introspective studies on dreams.
+He was one of the earliest oneirologists (specialists in the study of dreams), and is now regarded as the father of modern lucid dreaming.

+In 1867 an anonymous book was published titled Les rêves et les moyens de les diriger; observations pratiques (Dreams and the Ways to Direct Them: Practical Observations); in a footnote on page 1 from the 1878 edition of Alfred Maury's work Le sommeil et les rêves Hervey de Saint Denys was identified as its author.
+Writers including Havelock Ellis (1911), Johann Stärcke (1912), and A. Breton (1955) referred to the fact that the original anonymous publication was hard to obtain as copies were scarce, because shortly after publication its publisher Amyot went bankrupt.
+Sigmund Freud, in The Interpretation of Dreams (1899), stated: "Maury, Sleep and Dreams, Paris, 1878, p.
+19, argues strenuously against d'Hervey, whose book I could not lay hands on in spite of all my efforts."
+Nevertheless, Freud mentioned Hervey de Saint Denys's book three times in that work.